Discount Cream Safety Information

 Soda Siphon’s can thread if screwed on too tightly or at an incorrect angle so please handle with care.
 We advise watching tutorials on YouTube or online of how to correctly use a Soda Siphon safely before using one for the first time.

 The maximum chargers to be used in anything below a 500ml Soda Siphon is 1 charger.
 1L Soda Siphons can hold a maximum of 2 chargers.
 Up to 3 chargers can be used in a 3L Soda Siphon.
 Warning: If you use more than the recommended level of charge, an explosion could occur from excessive pressure.
 Never attempt to pierce the sealing cap of our cream chargers without the correct equipment as to do so could result in injury, including severe freeze burns.
+Please also note we only recommend using our CO2 capsules with new Siphons, retro or vintage Siphons can be dangerous to use due to the materials being brittle and / or weak.

 Nitrous Oxide (N2O Cream Chargers)